Last week you noticed your teeth were a little more sensitive than usual.

 Prices start around THB2,000 for mild oral and inhaled sedations.
 Only big dental clinics can provide sedation dentistry.
 One of them is BIDH.

-For general treatment such as teeth cleaning and filling, you can visit any dentist clinic you find on the street.
+For general treatments such as teeth cleaning and filling, you can visit any dental clinic you find on the street.

-When it comes to more complicated treatments, such as root canals, braces, teeth whitening, or dental implants, you should consider other factors such as the dentists’ qualifications and experience, the clinic’s reputation, and types of services and treatments offered.
+When it comes to more complicated treatments, like root canals, braces, teeth whitening, or dental implants, you should consider other factors such as the dentists’ qualifications and experience, the clinic’s reputation, and the types of services and treatments offered.

 Brand Name Clinics